n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.hackernews.md

 # Hacker News

-The Hacker News node allows you to automate work in the Hacker News platform and integrate Hacker News with other applications. n8n has built-in support for a wide range of Hacker News features, which includes basic operations like getting articles, and users.
+The Hacker News node allows you to automate work in the Hacker News platform and integrate Hacker News with other applications. n8n has built-in support for a wide range of Hacker News features, including getting articles, and users.

 On this page, you'll find a list of operations the Hacker News node supports and links to more resources.